Ealing Town Hall: History

 The building was significantly extended to the east, with a new octagonally towered entrance, to the designs of Ealing architect George Fellowes Prynne in 1930.
 Internally, the extension created a new council chamber and a mayor's parlour as well as a new public hall in the basement which became known as the "Queens Hall".

 The building had been established as the offices of the local board of health and, after Ealing became an urban district in 1894, it became the new council offices.
 It went on to become headquarters of the Municipal Borough of Ealing in 1901 and continued to function as the local of seat of government when the enlarged London Borough of Ealing was formed in 1965.

-A large "spanner-shaped" building designed by Sidney Kaye, Eric Firmin & Partners was erected to the west of the town hall, as additional accommodation for council officers and their departments, in 1983.
-Initially referred to as the "Civic Centre", it was renamed, in the mid-1990s, "Perceval House" after Spencer Perceval, a former Prime Minister who, before he was assassinated, lived in Elm Grove in Ealing.
+A large "spanner-shaped" building designed by Sidney Kaye, Eric Firmin & Partners was erected to the west of the town hall in 1983 as additional accommodation for council officers and their departments.
+The new building was initially called the "Civic Centre".
+It was renamed "Perceval House" in 1990 after Spencer Perceval, Prime Minister from 1809 until his assassination in 1812, who had lived in Elm Grove in Ealing.